The Mechanics of Cryture Conjuring

 Affinity and Enmity

 Affinity and Enmity represent the state of your relationship with your cryture.
 Affinity is the long-term bond you have with the cryture, while Enmity represents the current tensions between you.
-When a cryture reaches 5 Enmity, it will refuse to obey its conjurer, unless they make a Sense + Binding roll with a difficulty equal to 10 minus the Cryture's Affinity.
+When a cryture reaches 5 Enmity, it will refuse to obey its conjurer, unless they make a Sense + Conjuring roll with a difficulty equal to 10 minus the Cryture's Affinity.
 This roll is required every time a conjurer gives a command to the cryture.

 Gaining Affinity